hodpub/github-issues-tracker/README.md

 ## License

-MIT - Feel free to use, modify, and distribute as you wish.
+BSD-3-Clause - Feel free to use, modify, and distribute as you wish.